tech-pw/pw-redis/README.md

 > "All keys in a pipeline should belong to slots served by the same node, since ioredis sends all commands in a pipeline to the same node."

 This means that when executing multiple commands in a pipeline, all keys must belong to the same Redis slot, as `ioredis` sends the pipeline commands to a single node.
-If the keys interact with different shards, pipeline commands would fail with error `All the keys in a pipeline command should belong to the same slot`
+If the keys interact with different shards, pipeline commands would fail with error.

 Due to this limitation, pipelining cannot be reliably used in Redis clusters with ioredis, leading to increased network latency as each command is executed individually instead of being batched together.